 Educators then held a meeting on 6 November 1979 and agreed to establish what was to become IACLE.
-Australian researcher Brien Holden was present, and the B&L representative, who acted as facilitator, was George Mertz.
+Australian researcher Brien Holden was present, and the B&L representative, who acted as facilitator, was George Mertz (pictured right).
 The meeting was followed by a breakfast ‘wrap-up’ session the next morning.

 At the end of the meeting it was concluded that further exchange and cooperation would be of great benefit to contact lens education worldwide.
 Three major areas of interest were identified: